Peter Fox (rugby league, born 1984): Background

-Peter Fox was born in York, North Yorkshire, England.
+Peter Fox was born in York, England.

 Club career

 Early career

 Fox started his career with junior club York Acorn.
 He was part of the academy at Leeds Rhinos, but he failed to establish himself in the senior team, and spent two seasons on loan at hometown club the York City Knights.
 He scored 40-tries for the York City Knights, and was named in the National League One Dream Team 2006.

 At the end of the 2006's Super League XI, he was signed by the Wakefield Trinity Wildcats.

 Wakefield Trinity Wildcats

-Fox made his début for the Wakefield Trinity Wildcats in the opening game of 2007's Super League XII with a 9–14 defeat by the Hull Kingston Rovers.
-It took him until round-5 to open his account with a try in the Wakefield Trinity Wildcats' 40-20 victory over Catalans Dragons.
-He signed for the Hull Kingston Rovers during September 2007.
+Fox made his début for the Wakefield Trinity Wildcats in the opening game of 2007's Super League XII with a 9–14 defeat by Hull Kingston Rovers.
+It took him until round-5 to open his account with a try in the Wakefield Trinity Wildcats' 40–20 victory over Catalans Dragons.
+He signed for Hull Kingston Rovers during September 2007.